Suleman275/MiniEvents/README.md

 }
 ```
 ## 🔧 Setup
 To use AddMiniEvents, make sure to pass in the assembly or assemblies where your IEventHandler<> implementations are located.
-You can also pass in multiple assemblies of your handlers are located in different projects:
+You can also pass in multiple assemblies if your handlers are located in different projects:
 ```C#
 services.AddMiniEvents(
     typeof(SendWelcomeEmailHandler).Assembly,